soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 HTML code in Haskell.
 This is something that we could (potentially) publish as a *library* and share with the world by uploading it to a package repository such as [Hackage](https://hackage.haskell.org/).
-Users who are interested in our library could use a package manager to include our library in their project and build their own HTML pages with it.
+Users interested in our library could use a package manager to include it in their project and build their own HTML pages.

-It is important to note that users are building their project against the API that we expose to them, and the package manager doesn't generally provide access to the source code, so they can't, for example, modify the `Html` module (that we expose) in their project directly
+It is important to note that users are building their projects against the API that we expose to them, and the package manager doesn't generally provide access to the source code, so they can't, for example, modify the `Html` module (that we expose) in their project directly